-The Technical-Vocational Administrator of each of the Centers shall enter into mutual agreements with locally-based private and public counterpart agencies or instrumentalities and persons, subject to approval of the TESDA Director General, for such assistance as may be necessary to effectively implement this Act.
+The Technical-Vocational Administrator of each of the Centers shall enter into mutual agreements with locally-based private and public counterpart agencies or instrumentalities and persons, subject to approval by the TESDA Director General, for such assistance as may be necessary to effectively implement this Act.

 SEC.
-7. Appropriations. - The amount necessary to implement the provisions of this Act, and its continued implementation thereafter, shall be included in the annual General Appropriations Act.

-The concerned local government units (LGUs), in consultation with the TESDA, shall likewise set aside from any available local revenue an amount deemed appropriate as annual counterpart fund to support the operation of the Centers established herein.
+7. Appropriations. - The Director General of the TESDA shall include in the Authority's program the implementation of this Act, the funding of which shall be included in the annual General Appropriations Act.
+The LGUs concerned, in consultation with the TESDA, shall likewise set aside from any available local revenue an amount deemed appropriate as annual counterpart fund to support the operation of the Centers established herein.

 SEC.
-8. Implementing Rules and Regulations. - Within ninety (90) days after the approval of this Act, the TESDA, in coordination with the DOLE, DTI, DOST, NEDA, Department of Budget and Management, DILG, the concerned LGUs, and such other relevant agencies and industry-business partners of the host locality shall prepare and issue the necessary rules and regulations for the implementation of this Act.
+8. Implementing Rules and Regulations. - Within ninety (90) days after the approval of this Act, the TESDA shall, in coordination with the DOLE, DTI, DOST, NEDA, Department of Budget and Management, DILG, concerned LGUs, and such other relevant agencies and industry-business partners of the host localities, prepare and issue the necessary rules and regulations for the implementation of this Act.

 SEC.
-9. Separability Clause. - If, for any reason, any section or provision of this Act shall be deemed unconstitutional or invalid, the other sections or provisions hereof shall not be affected and shall thereby remain in force and effect.
+9. Separability Clause. - If, for any reason, any section of this Act shall be deemed unconstitutional or invalid, the other sections or provisions hereof shall not be affected and shall thereby remain in force and effect.

 SEC.
-10. Repealing Clause. - All laws, executive orders, decrees, instructions, rules and regulations contrary to or inconsistent with any provision of this Act are hereby repealed or amended accordingly.
+10. Repealing Clause. - All laws, executive orders, decrees, instructions, rules and regulations contrary to or inconsistent with any provision of this Act are repealed or amended accordingly.